 Interpol has identified the harvest period as the most common point for bribery, comprising 50% of identified cases.
 Here, government forest officials are the most common recipients of bribes, and the harvest is the most common point of bribery.
 The harvest point is a particular risk because timber harvesting takes place in remote regions that are difficult to monitor.
 Additionally, forestry officials are often poorly paid and vulnerable to bribes.
 Once timber is illegally harvested, it becomes more difficult to detect whether the timber was logged legally or illegally.
 Permitting and documentation processes are also ripe for corruption.
-A lack of transparency in the permitting process, combined with significant revenue and discretionary power creates vulnerabilities for corruption.
+A lack of transparency in the permitting process, combined with significant revenue and discretionary power also create vulnerabilities for corruption.
 Public officials can take advantage of these factors to amass power or accrue funds through the strategic allocation of permits or the solicitation of bribes.

 For rare species, the CITES documentation process can also create corruption risks.
-For example, TRAFFIC identified importing reports in Vietnam of Siamese Rosewood that suggest the widespread use of counterfeit Cambodian CITES permits.
+For example, the NGO TRAFFIC identified importing reports in Vietnam of Siamese Rosewood that suggest the widespread use of counterfeit Cambodian CITES permits.
 Once timber is exported with seemingly correct documents, it becomes much harder to identify fraudulently labeled species later on.

 Another key vulnerability for bribery is the export process.
 The illicit proceeds of illegal logging are often hidden through trade-based money laundering, the process of disguising proceeds of crime by moving value through trade transactions to legitimize their illicit origin.
 By bribing customs officials, timber traffickers are able to launder illegal timber into the global trade system, enabling them to both sell the timber and more effectively disguise the proceeds.